-AWS Identity and Access Management (IAM) roles provide a way to delegate access so that IAM users or AWS services have the specified permissions and can act on your AWS resources.
-Amazon EMR lets you specify two IAM roles for a cluster: a role for the Amazon EMR service (service role), and a role for the EC2 instances (instance profile) that Amazon EMR manages.
+AWS Identity and Access Management (IAM) roles provide a way for IAM users or AWS services to have certain specified permissions and access to resources.
+For example, this may allow users to access resources or other services to act on your behalf.
+You must specify two IAM roles for a cluster: a role for the Amazon EMR service (service role), and a role for the EC2 instances (instance profile) that Amazon EMR manages.

 The user who sets up the roles for use with Amazon EMR should be an IAM user with administrative permissions.
 We recommend that all administrators use AWS MFA (multi-factor authentication).